murex/pmx/README.md

 ## Contributing

 The master branch of this repository contains the latest stable changes.
 Pull requests should be submitted against the latest head of master.
-See [here](CONTRIBUTING.md) for contributing agreement.
+See [here](https://github.com/murex/contribution) for contribution agreement and guidelines.

 ## Contact